 - Deal winning/closing rate for every lead generated

-The purpose of understanding various percentages, averages, and totals is to see where you should focus your resources and where there might be functional gaps in sales and marketing alignment.
-For example, let’s say you are running four sales and marketing campaigns simultaneously:
+The purpose of understanding various percentages, averages, and totals is to see where you should focus your resources and where there might be functional gaps in the alignment.
+For example, let’s say you are running these four sales and marketing campaigns simultaneously:

-Now let’s say the cold-calling campaign generated nine leads, the email introductions generated four leads, the video webinar generated 50 leads, and the online ad generated 200 leads.
+Now, imagine the cold calling campaign generated nine leads, the email introductions generated four leads, the video webinar generated 50 leads, and the online ad generated 200 leads.
 Based on this information, the following performance metrics were calculated as:

 - Cold calling: 9% lead generation rate and $33 cost per lead